 The only downside to raising chickens for food is having to pluck the feathers off those chickens prior to eating them.
 A homemade chicken plucker will enable you to become an expert feather plucker so you can make quick work of being a chicken plucker or duck plucker.
-There are many different chicken plucker plans, 8 of which are listed below, that will help you constructive your own DIY chicken plucker.
+There are many different chicken plucker plans, 13 of which are listed below, that will help you to make your own DIY chicken plucker.

 1: The Jack McGee Homemade Chicken Plucker

-With a few pieces of scrap wood and some leftover PVC pipe, Jack McGee created his own budget-friendly chicken plucker.
-Great for a small flock of fowls, works fast, cleans easily and small enough to store easily.
+With a few pieces of scrap wood and some leftover PVC pipe, Jack McGee created his own budget-friendly homemade chicken plucker by grit.
+We recommend this to those who have a small flock of fowls, it works fast, cleans easily and is small enough to store easily.
 If you are recycling materials you have on hand to build this DIY chicken plucker, it could end up costing you nothing for out-out-pocket expenses.

 If you raise meat chickens or other meat birds, you need a feather plucker.
 All those feathers must come off the birds before they can be processed and your hands will get very tired if you have to pluck them one by one.

-This YouTube video will show you how to use a 55 gallon barrel to make an efficient homemade chicken plucker.
-This is great for a homestead where you may be processing several chickens at once for preserving in the freezer.
+Learn how to use a 55 gallon barrel to make an efficient homemade chicken plucker on youtube.
+We suggest this homemade chicken plucker to the homestead where you may be processing several chickens at once for preservation in the freezer.

 It’s easy to build, easy to use, and it’s not expensive to build.
 The barrel plucker is easy to move around with a set of hand trucks so you can put the plucker away when it’s not in use.

 Use this barrel plucker to remove the feathers from all your harvested homestead birds like turkeys, guinea fowl, quail, and ducks.